The Emergence Process in Corn

 Surface crusting, cloddy seedbeds, rocky seedbeds, planter furrow compaction, or otherwise dense surface soil that physically restrict mesocotyl elongation and coleoptile penetration.
 The pressure of the expanding leaves within the coleoptile eventually ruptures the side of the coleoptile.
 Symptoms include corkscrewed coleoptile, swollen mesocotyl and true leaves emerged from side of coleoptile.
 Note the similarity to those symptoms from herbicide injury.

-Cold temperature injury, either from exposure to long periods of soil temperatures around 50F (10C) or from exposure to wide daily swings (25 to 30 degrees) in soil temperatures.
+Cold temperature injury, either from exposure to long periods of soil temperatures less than about 50F (10C) or from exposure to wide daily swings (25 to 30 degrees) in soil temperatures.
 Symptoms include absence of emerged coleoptile, corkscrewed mesocotyl or coleoptile and true leaves emerged from side of coleoptile.
 Note the similarity to those symptoms from herbicide injury.

 Useful Tip: The mesocotyl should remain firm, white and healthy through at least the 6-leaf stage, if not longer.
 If it is mushy, discolored, or damaged prior to this stage, then it is likely part of the crop problem being investigated.